jcseeley/Factory.Solution/README.md

 #### By Jase Seeley

+#### Epicodus Week #11 Independent Code Review: Many-to-Many Relationships
-#### A web application to track your engineers and the equipment they repair.
+* A web application to track your engineers and the equipment they repair.

 ## Technologies Used
 * C#